 But then a curious thing happened.
 Distillers were getting a lot of requests for a high-end product from the Japanese market.
 Gift-giving is a very important part of the Japanese business culture.
 While executives loved bourbon, there was no equivalent to an X.O.
 Cognac or a single malt Scotch with which to impress their associates.
 The guys in Kentucky had always known that there were superior barrels, and they knew the precise location of those barrels, but they had never thought to isolate them---they simply mixed everything together and called it a day.

 The first single barrel release was Blanton’s, crafted by Buffalo Trace in 1984.
 Jim Beam followed suit with The Small Batch Collection.
-As the pendulum gradually swung back toward brown spirits, consumers who wanted to purchase a status symbol found a target-rich environment in the market.
+As the pendulum gradually swung back toward brown spirits, consumers who wanted to purchase a status symbol found a target-rich environment in the bourbon market.
 When the boom in the American cocktail culture occurred in the late 1990s, mixologists were looking for flavor above all.
 They leaned heavily toward bourbon, rye and scotch in their drink repertoire, and the new gold rush was on.

 Today the Kentucky distilleries are partying like it’s fifty years ago, and you can hardly blame them: demand is so intense that they can barely keep up with it.
 Even better, that demand is on the high end of the scale.
 According to the U.S. Distilled Spirits Council, sales of bourbon below $15 have increased 13% over the past five years, while the super-premium category has surged 97.5%.
-The boom has kicked off an unprecedented wave of investment.
+The boom has kicked off a tsunami of investment.
 Brown-Forman is putting $100 million into the expansion of Jack Daniels, and another $60 million into a new barrel-making factory in Alabama (they already own one in Kentucky).
 Given the unprecedented wave of prosperity, you could forgive them for thinking it will go on forever.

 Yet we all know that the universe is cyclical, and that an end to the good times is coming sooner or later.
 An unforeseen trend will appear on the horizon, and Americans will suddenly want to drink something other than brown spirits.
 On that day, the impact on Kentucky will be significant and perhaps catastrophic, largely because of the very nature of whiskey production.